laravel/docs/queues.md

      */
     public $backoff = 3;

-If you require more complex logic for determining the retry delay, you may define a `backoff` method on your queued job class:
+If you require more complex logic for determining the job's backoff time, you may define a `backoff` method on your job class:

     /**
     * Calculate the number of seconds to wait before retrying the job.